chrismurray1980/milestone-project-4-online-cookbook/testing.md

 ### Automated testing

-Automated testing was used to test the main functionality of the website and was undertaken using the Ming-In-Memory (mim) database which provides temporary storage for the documents created during testing.
+Automated testing was used to test the main functionality of the website and was undertaken using the Mongo-In-Memory (mim) database which provides temporary storage for the documents created during testing.
 Flask-testing is used in conjunction with Python unittests to conduct the automated tests themselves.

 To begin testing a FlaskTestCase class was created, which contains all the test functions, and a function was defined that configures the application for testing.
 This function configures the application to disable the login manager functionality, used to